-- Use of the flash along with Macro Focus can cause the light of the flash to become blocked, which can produce unwanted lens shadows in your image. - Auto Focus and Macro Focus become fixed focus while shooting a movie.
+- Use of the flash along with Macro Focus can cause the light of the flash to become blocked, which can produce unwanted lens shadows in your image. - Macro Focus becomes fixed focus while shooting a movie.

 - When Macro Focus cannot focus properly because the subject is too far away, the camera will switch to the Auto Focus range automatically (Auto Macro). - Whenever you perform an optical zoom operation while shooting with Macro Focus, values will appear on the monitor screen as shown below to tell you the focus range.
-Example: ○○ cm - ○○ cm

-$\bigcirc\bigcirc$ will be replaced by the actual focus range values.
+Example: \(\) \(\) cm \(- \) \(\) cm - $\bigcirc\bigcirc$ will be replaced by the actual focus range values.